MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 ### Availability and reliability

 The availability and reliability considerations here aren't specific to multitenancy in AKS.
 We believe they're essential requirements for this solution.
-Consider the following ways to optimize availability for your AKS cluster and workloads.
+Consider the following methods for optimizing the availability of your AKS cluster and workloads.

 #### Intra-region resiliency

 - During deployment, you can configure [Azure Firewall](/azure/firewall/overview) to span multiple availability zones for increased availability.
 For uptime percentages, see the Azure Firewall [SLA](https://azure.microsoft.com/support/legal/sla/azure-firewall/v1_1).
 You can also associate Azure Firewall to a specific zone for the sake of proximity, although this configuration affects the SLA.
-There's no additional cost for a firewall deployed in an availability zone.
+There's no extra cost for a firewall deployed in an availability zone.
 However, there are added costs for inbound and outbound data transfers that are associated with availability zones.
 For more information, see [Bandwidth pricing details](https://azure.microsoft.com/pricing/details/bandwidth).
-- Consider deploying the node pools of your AKS cluster across all [availability zones](/azure/aks/availability-zones) within a region.
+- Consider deploying the node pools of your AKS cluster across all [availability zones](/azure/aks/availability-zones) in a region.
 Use an [Azure Standard Load Balancer](/azure/load-balancer/load-balancer-overview) or [Application Gateway](/azure/application-gateway/overview) in front of the node pools.
 This topology provides better resiliency if there's a single datacenter outage.
 The cluster nodes are distributed across multiple datacenters, in three separate availability zones within a region.
 - Enable [zone redundancy in Container Registry](/azure/container-registry/zone-redundancy) for intra-region resiliency and high availability.
-- Use [pod topology spread constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints) to control how pods are spread across your AKS cluster among failure domains, like regions, availability zones, and nodes.
+- Use [pod topology spread constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints) to control how pods are spread across your AKS cluster among failure domains like regions, availability zones, and nodes.
 - Consider using Uptime SLA for AKS clusters that host mission-critical workloads.
 Uptime SLA is an optional feature that enables a financially backed, higher SLA for a cluster.
 Uptime SLA guarantees high availability of the Kubernetes API server endpoint, for clusters that use availability zones.
-The SLA is lower for clusters that don't use availability zones.
+You can also use it for clusters that don't use availability zones, but the SLA is lower.
 For SLA details, see [Uptime SLA](/azure/aks/uptime-sla).
 AKS uses master node replicas across update and fault domains to ensure SLA requirements are met.

 #### Disaster recovery and business continuity

 - Consider deploying your solution to at least [two paired Azure regions](/azure/best-practices-availability-paired-regions) within a geography.
 Use a global load balancer, like [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-overview) or [Azure Front Door](/azure/frontdoor/front-door-overview), with an active/active or active/passive routing method, to guarantee business continuity and disaster recovery (DR).
-- [Azure Firewall](/azure/firewall/overview) is a regional service, so if you deploy your solution across two or more regions, you'll have to create an Azure firewall in each region.
+- [Azure Firewall](/azure/firewall/overview) is a regional service.
+If you deploy your solution across two or more regions, you need to create an Azure firewall in each region.
 You can create a global Azure Firewall Policy to include organization-mandated rules that apply to all regional hubs.
 You'd use this policy as a parent policy for regional Azure policies.
 Policies created with non-empty parent policies inherit all rule collections from the parent policy.
-Network rule collections inherited from a parent policy are always prioritized above network rule collections defined as part of a new policy.
+Network rule collections inherited from a parent policy are always prioritized above network rule collections that are defined as part of a new policy.
 The same logic also applies to application rule collections.
 However, network rule collections are always processed before application rule collections, regardless of inheritance.
 For more information on Standard and Premium policies, see [Azure Firewall Manager policy overview](/azure/firewall-manager/policy-overview).
 - Be sure to script, document, and periodically test any regional failover process in a QA environment.
 Doing so helps to avoid unpredictable issues if a core service is affected by an outage in the primary region.
-These tests are also meant to validate that the DR approach meets the RPO/RTO targets, in conjunction with eventual manual processes and interventions that are needed for a failover.
+These tests also check whether the DR approach meets RPO/RTO targets, in conjunction with eventual manual processes and interventions that are needed for a failover.
 - Be sure to test fail-back procedures to validate that they work as expected.
 - Store your container images in [Container Registry](/azure/container-registry/container-registry-intro).
 Geo-replicate the registry to each AKS region.
 For more information, see [Geo-replication in Azure Container Registry](/azure/container-registry/container-registry-geo-replication).
-- When possible, don't store service state inside the container.
+- If possible, avoid storing service state in the container.
 Instead, use an Azure PaaS that supports multiregion replication.
 - If you use Azure Storage, prepare and test a process for migrating your storage from the primary region to the backup region.

 ### DevOps

 - Deploy your workloads to AKS by using a [Helm](https://helm.sh) chart in a continuous integration and continuous delivery (CI/CD) pipeline.
 Use a DevOps system like [GitHub Actions](https://docs.github.com/en/actions) or [Azure DevOps](https://azure.microsoft.com/services/devops).
 For more information, see [Build and deploy to Azure Kubernetes Service](/azure/devops/pipelines/ecosystems/kubernetes/aks-template?view=azure-devops).
-- To properly test an application before making it available to users, use A/B testing and canary deployments in your application lifecycle management.
+- To properly test an application before you make it available to users, use A/B testing and canary deployments in your application lifecycle management.
 There are several techniques that you can use to split the traffic across different versions of the same service.
 As an alternative, you can use the traffic-splitting capabilities that are provided by a service mesh implementation.
 For more information, see [Linkerd Traffic Split](https://linkerd.io/2.10/features/traffic-split) and [Istio Traffic Management](https://istio.io/latest/docs/concepts/traffic-management).
 - Use Azure Container Registry or another container registry (like Docker Hub), to store the private Docker images that are deployed to the cluster.
 AKS can authenticate with Azure Container Registry by using its Azure Active Directory identity.
 - Test ingress and egress on your workloads in a separate pre-production environment that mirrors the network topology and firewall rules of your production environment.
 A staged rollout strategy will help you detect any networking or security problems before you release a new feature or network rule into production.

 ### Monitoring
+Azure Firewall is fully integrated with Azure Monitor for logging incoming and outgoing traffic processed by the firewall.
+For more information, see [Azure Firewall threat intelligence-based filtering](/azure/firewall/threat-intel).

-These monitoring considerations aren't specific multitenancy in AKS, but we believe they're essential requirements for this solution.
+The following monitoring considerations aren't specific to multitenancy in AKS, but we believe they're essential requirements for this solution.

 - Use [Container insights](/azure/azure-monitor/containers/container-insights-overview) to monitor the health status of the AKS cluster and workloads.
 - Configure all PaaS services (like Container Registry and Key Vault) to collect diagnostics logs and metrics.